 Pantera Press | March 2018

 17-year-old Alex Summers lives with a secret and the constant fear someone will find out.
-But when a new family moves to town, they bring with them their teenage daughter Phoenix Stone.
 When Alex falls for Phoenix, there is no warning.
 In a small town with small minds, girls don’t go out with other girls, even if they want to.

 CW/TW: (severe) homophobia, slurs, child abuse, family breakdown, character death

 I have very mixed feeling about this book.

 I love the concept of an Australian, small-town story based on a lesbian MC.
 But so many other things in this book just weren’t comfy for me.

 The trope closeted-lesbian-falls-in-love-with-new-out-lesbian-in-town is not something I enjoy.
 This is a trope that just feels cliche, for lack a better word.
 It feels very storytell-y and not realistic in my view.
 And when you add in a very rushed romance with questionable relationship tones (I will discuss further in a bit) it just felt a bit ick to me.

 The relationship between Alex and Phoenix… it felt very unbalanced.

 The pushiness from Phoenix about Alex coming out to friends and family, and even about performing on stage and sky-diving, all felt incredibly manipulative.
 At points it almost felt like a power play from Phoenix.
 There was very little consideration about Alex’s circumstances from Phoenix which frustrated me to no end.

 I have seen a lot of reviews discuss the overuse of homophobia in this book.
 While I appreciate the upset and how damaging something like this can be, particularly if the book doesn’t forewarn about such content, this is something that I disagree with.